m5ghanba/skema/README.md

 ### Downloading Sentinel-2 Images

 SKeMa uses Sentinel-2 satellite images, which can be downloaded from the [Copernicus Browser](https://dataspace.copernicus.eu/browser/).
-To access these images, you need to create a free account on the Copernicus Data Space website:
-- Visit [https://dataspace.copernicus.eu/](https://dataspace.copernicus.eu/) and click "Sign Up" to create an account.
-- Follow the instructions to register with your email and set a password.
-- Once logged in, use the Copernicus Browser to search for and download Sentinel-2 images, which will be provided as `.zip` files.
+You will need a free account to access and download these images, which are provided as `.zip` files.

 #### Sentinel-2 Image Download Instructions

-Follow these steps to download Sentinel-2 images from the Copernicus Browser:
+Follow these steps to download Sentinel-2 images:

 1. **Go to the Copernicus Browser**: Navigate to [https://browser.dataspace.copernicus.eu/](https://browser.dataspace.copernicus.eu/)